preciofishbone/OmniaDocsG2/contribute-to-doc/index.rst

 .. image:: edit-on-github-propose.png

 10. If you haven't already, add a comment.
 11. If the Reviewers field is not pre populated, you must add a reviewer.
+You should primarily add the Documentation Project Manager as Reviewer.

 .. image:: edit-on-github-reviewer.png